 The study stated that these results supported a link between talc and ovarian cancer “because of the similarity of ovarian cancer to mesotheliomas and the chemical relation of talc to asbestos, a known cause of mesotheliomas.”

 Today, Cramer serves as a paid consultant who gives testimony on behalf of plaintiffs who sue talc product manufacturers for their development of cancer.
-In 2000, he conducted a study of data published in the Journal of the National Cancer Institute and connected talc with an 40 percent increased risk for one type of ovarian cancer.
+In 2000, he conducted a study of data published in the Journal of the National Cancer Institute and connected talc with a 40% increased risk for one type of ovarian cancer.

-In 2015, Cramer and his team led a case-control study on the talc-ovarian cancer link published in Epidemiology and reported a 33 percent uptick in ovarian cancer risk in women who applied talcum powder to the genital area.
+In 2015, Cramer and his team led a case-control study on the talc-ovarian cancer link published in Epidemiology and reported a 33% uptick in ovarian cancer risk in women who applied talcum powder to the genital area.

 WHAT ARE THE SYMPTOMS OF OVARIAN CANCER?

 The symptoms of ovarian cancer do not manifest in the early stages of the disease.
-Later, in the more advanced stages of the cancer, patients may experience several symptoms, many of which can be erroneously associated with other, benign conditions.
+Later, in the more advanced stages of cancer, patients may experience several symptoms, many of which can be erroneously associated with other benign conditions.